odoo/owl/doc/store.md

 ## Example

-Here is what a simple store look like:
+Here is what a simple store looks like:

 ```js
 const actions = {